miyurusankalpa/miyurublog/content/blog/route53-autoscaling-lambda-ddns/index.md

 ---
 title: Using Route53 to load balance autoscaling groups
 date: "2023-07-11T18:21z"
-description: "Using Route53 to create a DDNS service with Lambda for autoscaling groups"
+description: "Using Route53 to create a DDNS service with Lambda for autoscaling groups without a LB"
 draft: false
 ---